-Choosing a Pet Frog
+Choosing the Right Type of Pet Frog

 When it comes to choosing a pet frog, you'll find that there are many different options to choose from, but not all of them are ideal for beginners.

 First off, yeah, dart frogs may be brightly colored and visually attractive, but they are one of the harder species to keep and are quite fragile.
 Other species are more rare or wild caught only, which makes them less stable and hardy.

 When choosing a beginner frog species, it's best to choose a captive-bred species that is known for its hardiness and good health.
 There are many species available to choose from, and they can be just as exciting and pretty as some of the more rare species.
 Just make sure that you do your research before picking a pet frog so that you know how to properly care for it.

 - Pacman Frog (Ornate Horned Frog)

 - Tomato Frog